AndrewRathbun/Anti-Forensics-VHDX/README.md

 For more on KAPE, check out my guide on AboutDFIR [here](https://aboutdfir.com/toolsandartifacts/windows/kape/).

-For more on Timeline Exporer, check out my guide on AboutDFIR [here](https://aboutdfir.com/toolsandartifacts/windows/timeline-explorer/).
+For more on Timeline Explorer, check out my guide on AboutDFIR [here](https://aboutdfir.com/toolsandartifacts/windows/timeline-explorer/).

 For more on MFT Explorer/MFTECmd check out my guide on AboutDFIR [here](https://aboutdfir.com/toolsandartifacts/windows/mft-explorer-mftecmd/).